-- (a) The purpose of this subsection is to set forth standards for the prompt, fair and equitable settlements applicable to automobile insurance with regard to the use of aftermarket crash parts.
+- a.
+The purpose of this subsection is to set forth standards for the prompt, fair and equitable settlements applicable to automobile insurance with regard to the use of aftermarket crash parts.
 It is intended to regulate the use of aftermarket crash parts in automobile damage repairs paid by insurers.
-It also requires that all aftermarket crash parts, as defined in this section, be identified and be of the same quality as the original part. - (b) For motor vehicles less than thirty (30) months beyond the date of manufacture, the insurer shall not specify the use of an aftermarket crash part or used parts whether OEM or otherwise, for the repair of the motor vehicle unless the automobile body shop has written consent from the claimant pursuant to R.I.
-Gen. Laws § 27-10.2-2. - (c) All aftermarket crash parts, which are subject to this section and manufactured after the effective date of this section, shall carry sufficient permanent non-removable identification so as to identify its manufacturer.
-Such identification shall be accessible to the extent possible after installation. - (d) For all motor vehicles thirty (30) months or more beyond date of manufacture, no insurer shall require the use of aftermarket crash parts in the repair of an automobile unless the aftermarket crash part is at least equal in kind and quality to the original part in terms of fit, quality and performance.
+It also requires that all aftermarket crash parts, as defined in this section, be identified and be of the same quality as the original part. - b.
+For motor vehicles less than thirty forty eight (3048) months beyond the date of manufacture, the insurer shall not specify the use of an aftermarket crash part or used parts whether OEM or otherwise, for the repair of the motor vehicle unless the automobile body shop has written consent from the claimant pursuant to R.I.
+Gen. Laws § 27-10.2-2. - c.
+All aftermarket crash-parts, which are subject to this section and manufactured after the effective date of this section, shall carry sufficient permanent non-removable identification so as to identify its manufacturer.
+Such identification shall be accessible to the extent possible after installation. - d.
+For all motor vehicles thirty forty eight (3048) months or more beyond date of manufacture, no insurer shall require the use of aftermarket crash parts in the repair of an automobile unless the aftermarket crash part is at least equal in kind and quality to the original part in terms of fit, quality and performance.
 Insurers specifying the use of aftermarket crash parts, when allowable under R.I.
-Gen. Laws § 27-10.2-2, shall consider the cost of any modifications which may become necessary when making the repair.
+Gen. Laws § 27-10.2-2, shall consider the cost of any modifications which may become necessary when making the repair. - e.
+When "OEM part(s)" are used in the repair of a motor vehicle, no insurance company may require any repairer to use repair procedures that are not in compliance with the recommendations of the original equipment manufacturer.